 Amalie is proudly endorsed as a registered breeder with our local council.
 In this way we meet the legislated requirements for Victorian dog breeders and is one of the many commitmentswe make to our dogs and our clients to set us apart.
 Become informed - see what is means to comply.

-We are (and always have been) affiliated with the Australian Labradoodle Association.
-We are both committed to and bound by the association's Code of Ethics.
-Our program aims to contribute to the development of the breed.
-You can check out the breed standard which describes what sort of consistent attributes we are aiming to breed into our puppies.
+We are committed to breeding in an ethical way that meets or exceeds best practice standards.
+Our program aims to contribute to the development of the breed and to the rearing of healthy and well socialised pets and assistance or therapy dogs.
+You can check out the Australian Labradoodle breed standard which describes what sort of consistent attributes we are aiming to breed into our puppies.
 At Amalie we work to the following:

 - Amalie dogs are cared for in a family environment which provides all necessary care and socialisation

 - Our breeding stock are healthy, show desirable physical attributes for the breed and have sociable temperament

 - All dogs used in our breeding program are health tested - for full details of our health testing protocol, see below

 - Companion puppies are desexed and micro-chipped before leaving our care